 - New York City is tremendously fast paced, but quiet areas abound.

 Everyone goes at their own pace, and starting a new life in a new city is not the easiest.
+When things get stressful, I remind myself of the reason why I am here – because I met my soulmate and we are spending our lives together!
 Having my two dogs with me has definitely made it easier.
-Dogs just make everything better, don’t they??
-And now, five months into my new life in New York City, I finally feel that I am exactly where I am supposed to be (for the time being).
+Dogs just make everything better, don’t they!??
+And now, five months into my new life in New York City, I finally feel that I am exactly where I am supposed to be.

 GET THE LOOK: